joao-gabriel-gois/ecoleta/README.md

 #### To run the web project

-  * Start ReactJS and it will open the browser with project running
+  * Start ReactJS and it will open the browser with project running:

     ```bash
     cd ../web && yarn start
     ```